jlleongarcia/jlleongarcia/content/blog/Z_rpi_wifi_ethernet_bridge.md

 ## Raspberry Pi: Wifi Bridge

-I was inspired by the awsome work of **[William Halley in his blog](https://www.willhaley.com/blog/raspberry-pi-wifi-ethernet-bridge/)**, where I was able to follow succesfully the option 2 that it is proposed: *to share Wifi through Ethernet on a separated subnet*.
+Inspired by the awsome work of **[William Halley in his blog](https://www.willhaley.com/blog/raspberry-pi-wifi-ethernet-bridge/)**, where I was able to follow succesfully and *to share Wifi through Ethernet on a separated subnet* [with a Raspberry Pi 4 2GB](https://jalcocert.github.io/RPi/posts/rpi-wifi-ethernet-bridge/)

 > Let's learn a little bit about **Networking by doing!**

-### Initial Setup: Option 2 - Separate Subnet
+{{< details title="Option 1 - Wifi to Ethernet with Separated subnet 📌" closed="true" >}}

 The script that is provided is this one (again, credits to William):